cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

    oscilloscope
  - Press _CURSOR_:
     - Change _Type_ to `TIME` by pressing the button next to it repeatedly
-    - Using the buttons to the left of the display, click on _Cursor 1_.
+    - Using the buttons to the right of the display, click on _Cursor 1_.
       Using the large dial next the display, adjust the cursor to be on a positive edge of the note.
 Similarly, adjust Cursor 2 to be on a neighboring positive edge